top of page

 Sea trout are genetically the same as brown trout but they migrate to the estuary and coastal waters in search of food where they grow much larger than most of their river-dwelling brothers and sisters.
 Most returning fish are between 12oz to 2lb, but a good number around the 4lb - 8lb range are caught.
 A 6 or 7 lb sea trout would be regarded as a specimen and anything approaching 10lb a fish of a lifetime.

-Our Association centred around St Asaph in Denbighshire North Wales has 20 beats on the rivers Clwyd, Elwy and Aled, each with wild brown trout and runs of sea trout and salmon.
+Our Association is centred around St Asaph in Denbighshire North Wales with 21 beats on the rivers Clwyd, Elwy and Aled, each with wild brown trout and runs of sea trout and salmon.

-In the quiet of a river valley at midnight, your senses become heightened - every rustle in the undergrowth, the plop of a water vole entering the water, the call of an owl or fox - all these sounds at night seem to be amplified.
-This can take some getting used to but once you feel at home on a familiar river bank at night daytime fishing could seem tame!
+In the quiet of a river valley at midnight, your senses become heightened - every rustle in the undergrowth, the plop of a water vole entering the water (not heard so often these days sadly), the call of an owl or fox, a sheep with bronchitis, - all these sounds at night seem to be amplified.
+This can take some getting used to but once you feel at home on a familiar river bank at night, daytime fishing could seem tame!

 You cast out to where you hope the fish will be, waiting to continue their upstream migration.
 Your team of two flies swings around in the current, nothing takes, so you retrieve, and re-cast, trying to reach as near to the other bank as possible without snagging.
 Four casts later and tawny owls are calling to each other and you're gazing up trying to find the North Star when something tries to snatch the rod from your grasp!